dkcwd/dkcwd-zf2-munee/README.md

 Example usage: In your view script do

     echo $this->MuneeCss(array('/css/style.css', '/css/other-style.css'));
-to output a formatted request which will allow all css files specified to be handled and minified in one request, alternatively you can do
+to output a formatted stylesheet link which will allow all css files specified to be handled and minified in one request, alternatively you can do

 	echo $this->MuneeCss(array('/css/style.css', '/css/other-style.css'), false);
 for the same result but without minification.